bartoszgebarowski/Chrome-rock-band/README.md

 ### Site wide

-These features are common to all pages (besides landing page, that serves specific purpose in website structure)
+These features are common to all pages (besides the landing page, which serves a specific purpose in website structure)

 #### Favicon

 ![Favicon](docs/readme_images/favicon.png)

-Element that is present across all pages.
-Allows user to easily identify the page, if they have multiple open tabs
+The element that is present across all pages.
+Allows a user to easily identify the page if they have multiple open tabs

 #### Responsive navigation bar

-* Contains the logo and links to News page, Gigs page, Dorphs page, Band page and Contact face page
+* Contains the logo and links to the News page, Gigs page, Dorphs page, Band page and Contact face page
     * The display of the navigation bar changes depending on screen size

 * Navigation bar: Desktop view